 As one of the fastest-growing and most controversial startups to ever come out of Silicon Valley, Uber has always upset expectations.

-And despite the fact that most people know Uber first and foremost as a ride-hailing company, the unit that is the most profitable and fastest-growing at Uber is Uber Eats: its relatively new meal delivery app.
+And despite the fact that most people know Uber first and foremost as a ride-hailing company, the fastest-growing unit at the company is Uber Eats, which generated $1.5B in revenue in 2018 — more than GrubHub.

-To better understand how Uber earns revenues ahead of its 2019 IPO, and how that matches up against its significant costs, we looked at public financial and user data, statements from senior team members at Uber, and texts like Brad Stone’s The Upstarts formed from interviews with leaders there.
+To better understand how Uber makes (and loses) money, we looked at Uber’s public financial and user data, statements from senior team members at Uber, and texts like Brad Stone’s The Upstarts formed from interviews with leaders there.

-We take apart the costs and revenues of running Uber, geographical effects on both, the future bets the company is making, and how all of this ties into the story Uber is telling its potential future investors about its long-term viability.
+We took apart the costs and revenues of running Uber, geographical effects on both, the future bets the company is making, and how all of this ties into the story Uber is telling about its long-term viability as a business.

 Table of Contents